 A piece of advice

 The licenses and other requirements can vary a lot based on your area.
 It is a good idea to hire a local attorney who specializes in small-business issues.
 You are less likely to commit mistakes with professional help.

 You should be thorough with your own research too.
 Learn more about licensing requirements in your state by visiting the SBA’s reference to state licenses and permits.

 Step 9.
 Hire the right team

-The team of employees working in an established barber shop is very different from when you are starting out.
-Most importantly, employees in the early stages of a professional barber shop should be adaptable and have a variety of relevant skills, so that fewer people are required to run the shop.
+A team of employees working in an established environment is very different from when you are just starting a barbershop business.
+Most importantly, employees in the early stages of a professional barber shop should be adaptable and have a variety of relevant skills This will ensure that fewer people are required to run the shop successfully.